 Ovarian cancer is a malignancy of the ovaries, the female sex organs that produce eggs and make the hormones estrogen and progesterone.
 Treatments for ovarian cancer are improving, and the best outcomes are always seen when the cancer is found early.

-Ovarian cancer may not produce symptoms, particularly in the early stages.
+There may not be any early symptoms of ovarian cancer.
 However, when symptoms do occur, they include abdominal bloating or a feeling of pressure, abdominal or pelvic pain, frequent urination, and feeling full quickly when eating.
 These symptoms, of course, occur with many different conditions and are not specific to cancer.
 You should discuss these symptoms with your doctor if they occur frequently and persist for more than a few weeks.

 Family history of ovarian cancer is a risk factor; a woman has a higher chance of developing it if a close relative has had ovarian, breast, or colon cancer.
 Inherited gene mutations, including the BRCA1 and BRCA2 mutations linked to breast cancer, are responsible for about 10% of ovarian cancers.
 Talk to you doctor if you have a strong family history of these cancers to determine if closer medical observation may be helpful.